1. What is eCom Foundations?

 AdSpy will let you search for what's trending right now.

-Seller Pulse claims to show you what products look promising and have yet to take off.
+While Seller Pulse claims to show you what products look promising and have yet to take off.

-There is a bit more of a learning curve to really get the best out of Seller Pulse, but if you get an early jump on a good product, it could make all the big difference.
+Ultimately, if you get an early jump on a good product, it could make all the big difference.

 That's providing you have this next section dialed in.